Axiomatizing Epistemic Logic of Friendship via Tree Sequent Calculus: Further Directions

 \section{Further Directions}

 This paper positively answered the question if the set of all valid formulas of $\mathbf{EFL}$ in the class of all models is axiomatizable.
 We list some directions for further research. \begin{enumerate} \item Is $\mathsf{H}\mathbf{EFL}$ or $\mathsf{T}\mathbf{EFL}$ decidable? \item Is it possible to provide a syntactic proof of the cut elimination theorem of $\mathsf{T}\mathbf{EFL}$? \item Can we reformulate our sequent calculus into a G3-style calculus, i.e., a contraction-free calculus, all of whose rules are height-preserving invertible? \item Provide a G3-style labelled sequent calculus for $\mathbf{EFL}$ based on the idea of doubly labelled formula $(x,y):\varphi$.
-This is an extension of G3-style labelled sequent calculus for modal logic in~\cite{NegriPlato2011,Negri2005}. \item Prove the semantic completeness of $\mathsf{H}\mathbf{EFL}$ and its extensions by specifying the notion of {\em canonical model}. \item Can we apply our technique of this paper to obtain a Hilbert-system of {\em Term Modal Logics} which is proposed in~\cite{Fitting2001}? \footnote{I would like to thank the anonymous reviewers for their careful reading of the manuscript and their many useful comments and suggestions.
+This is an extension of G3-style labelled sequent calculus for modal logic in~\cite{NegriPlato2011,Negri2005}. \item Prove the semantic completeness of $\mathsf{H}\mathbf{EFL}$ and its extensions by specifying the notion of {\em canonical model}. \item Can we apply our technique of this paper to obtain a Hilbert system of {\em Term Modal Logics} which is proposed in~\cite{Fitting2001}? \footnote{I would like to thank the anonymous reviewers of LORI VI for their careful reading of the manuscript and their many useful comments and suggestions.
 I presented the contents of this paper first at the 48th MLG meeting at Kaga, Ishikawa, Japan on 6th December 2013 and then at Kanazawa Workshop for Epistemic Logic and its Dynamic Extensions, Kanazawa, Japan on 22nd February 2014.
-I would like to thank Jeremy Seligman and Fenrong Liu for fruitful discussions of the topic.
+I would like to thank Alexandru Baltag, Jeremy Seligman and Fenrong Liu for fruitful discussions of the topic.
 All errors, however, are mine.
-The work of the author was partially supported by JSPS KAKENHI Grant-in-Aid for Young Scientists (B) Grant Number 15K21025 and JSPS Core-to-Core Program (A. Advanced Research Networks).
-The final publication is available at Springer via \url{http://dx.doi.org/10.1007/978-3-662-55665-8_16} } \end{enumerate}
+The work of the author was partially supported by JSPS KAKENHI Grant-in-Aid for Young Scientists (B) Grant Number 15K21025 and Grant-in-Aid for Scientific Research (B) Grant Number 17H02258, and JSPS Core-to-Core Program (A. Advanced Research Networks). } \end{enumerate}